BettercareHealth/bettercare/child-healthcare/scrub.md

 ### 9-35 What is pneumocystis pneumonia?

-Pneumocystis pneumonia is a severe opportunistic infection caused a fungus called Pneumocystis jiroveci.
+Pneumocystis pneumonia is a severe opportunistic infection caused a fungus called *Pneumocystis jiroveci*.
 This fungus does not cause pneumonia in healthy children.
 Therefore, a diagnosis of Pneumocystis pneumonia usually indicates that the child has AIDS.
 Pneumocystis pneumonia commonly presents in the first year of life with high fever, a cough and marked respiratory distress.

 The risk of Pneumocystis pneumonia can be greatly reduced with co-trimoxazole prophylaxis from 6 weeks in all HIV-exposed infants (i.e. infants born to HIV-positive women).